dmcginley/project1_yoga_site/README.md

 - two fonts

 ### Responsivity
-Mobile first and then 3 breakpoints for desktop (768px, 980px 1440px).
+Mobile first and then 3 main breakpoints for desktop (768px, 980px 1440px).
 The 1440px large display is so the website doesn't break on large QHD monitors.